yufusuf/adventofcode2023/README.md

-solutions for advent of code 2023 in c
+solutions for advent of code 2023 in c/rust